webpack/webpack-cli/OPTIONS.md

   --no-bail                                                                          Negative 'bail' option.
   --cache                                                                            Enable in memory caching.
 Disable caching.
   --no-cache                                                                         Negative 'cache' option.
+  --cache-cache-unaffected                                                           Additionally cache computation of modules that are unchanged and reference only unchanged modules.
+  --no-cache-cache-unaffected                                                        Negative 'cache-cache-unaffected' option.
   --cache-max-generations <value>                                                    Number of generations unused cache entries stay in memory cache at minimum (1 = may be removed after unused for a single compilation, ..., Infinity: kept forever).
   --cache-type <value>                                                               In memory caching.
 Filesystem caching.
   --cache-allow-collecting-memory                                                    Allows to collect unused memory allocated during deserialization.
 This requires copying data into smaller buffers and has a performance cost.